Surprise! There are Different Hungers-use it for Healthier Eating.

 - Physical Hunger – Food to calm stomach pangs—The signal that the body needs fuel

 - Emotional Hunger – Food as a way to boost mood and celebrate occasions and goals

 - Triggered Hunger – Food cue initiated desire—the body’s famine prevention strategy

-If you pay attention to the type of hunger you are experiencing and treat each hunger differently you can feel satisfied without overeating.
+If you pay attention to the different hungers you experience and treat each hunger appropriately so you can feel satisfied without overeating.